valorad/3yibao-react/README.md

 ## Description

-This site is used as a dashboard to describe the general attributes of the funny character 3yibao (e.g. the energy level, bad-luck points, jackpot chances and probability of losing weight) by some random algorithms.
+This funny site is used as a dashboard to describe the general attributes of the funny character 3yibao (e.g. the energy level, bad-luck points, jackpot chances and probability of losing weight) by some random algorithms.
 The attributes are all customizable.
 It is now using react framework at the front, and a simple go echo framework at the back-end.

 ### Yibao Attributes